melinda-csak/keyChecker/README.md

 Current objectives:

-- parameterize file path, separator, header and column informations so users will have to write only these to the code (easier usage)
+- **main.py**: parameterize file path, separator, header and column informations so users will have to write only these to the code (easier usage)
+- **ReadFile.py**: read the file that contains data the user wants to check - as optimized as possible
-- write the key check in python (python exercise and cleaner code)
+- **KeyChecker.py**: write the key check in python (python exercise and cleaner code)
-- return result of check in a user-friendly readable format (easier usage)
+- **KeyChecker.py + main.py**: return result of check in a user-friendly readable format (easier usage)

 Learning objectives: